-Projected utilization for dialysis patients at WFDC is reasonable and adequately supported for the following reasons:
+Projected utilization for in-center dialysis patients at Wake Forest Dialysis, is reasonable and adequately supported for the following reasons:

-- WFDC is currently operating at 94.32% capacity. - The projection of the future utilization of services is based upon the facility's historical patient utilization, adjusted for all approved relocation of stations, transfer of patients, and addition of stations. - The growth projections for in-center patients are based on an assumption that the Wake County dialysis in-center patient census will increase annually by 4.3%, which is consistent with the five-year AACR for Wake County, reported in the July 2018 SDR, Table D. - Peritoneal dialysis patients are assumed to grow at the rate of one patient per year during the period of growth.
+- Wake Forest Dialysis was operating at 101.14% of capacity as of June 30, 2018. - The projection of the future utilization of services is based upon the facility's historical patient utilization, adjusted for the approved relocation of stations and transfer of patients. - The growth projections are based on an assumption that the Wake County dialysis patient census will increase annually by 4.3%, which is consistent with the 4.3% five-year AACR for Wake County, reported in the January 2019 SDR, Table D.